-Vacationing and Visiting Paleolithic Caves By Alan Lamson In late April of this year, Sheila and I met up with a small group organized by National Geographic at the airport in Bordeaux, France.
+In late April of this year, Sheila and I met up with a small group organized by National Geographic at the airport in Bordeaux, France.
 We had all signed up for the expedition-"Human Origins in Southwestern France and Northern Spain"-during which we would "examine the most renowned cave art in Europe" with experts in the field.

-From Bordeaux, we traveled by bus for two hours to the small town of Les Ezvies in the Dordogne Valley, area especially rich in Paleolithic caves.
+From Bordeaux, we traveled by bus for two hours to the small town of Les Ezyies in the Dordogne Valley, an area especially rich in Paleolithic caves.
 The best known of these, at Lascaux, was closed in 1963 because of the damage being caused to the paintings by the large number of visitors to the cave.
-The only other site that contains paintings similar to those at Lascaux and still open to pubic is Fontde-Gaume.
+The only other site that contains paintings similar to those at Lascaux and still open to pubic is Fontde- Gaume.
 The number of visitors to the cave is limited to protect the paintings from the same elements that damaged those at Lascaux-carbon dioxide, heat, and humidity.
 As we drove up to the site, we saw a long line of people who had been waiting since early morning to reserve tickets.
 Ours had already been reserved, so we only waited a short time before entering the cave with a local guide.

 We entered through a long narrow passage-nervously laughing about how narrow it was-- before we finally reached a spacious gallery at the center of the cave.
 Located in this gallery is one of the most extraordinary finds only recently uncovered-a frieze of five bison, male and female.
 The frieze is located where the people did not live.
-People did inhabit the front part of the cave and did so over a peevolution, "The Ascent of Man."
-Bronowski thinks that the paintings provided some sort of magical power to those who viewed them.
-The power they gained, he thinks, is the power to anticipate the killing of the animal represented in the paintings.
-Bronowski imagines that hunters were brought into this secret place to view animals that they would see and hunt--the mammoth. bison. horses, and reindeer.
-The bones of the reindeer, in particular, have been found in large quantity.
-But what of the animals whose bones aren't well represented?
-One writer thinks that animals such as bison and mammoth, not usually eaten by Paleolithic humans, were represented because they were the animals that were the most difficult to kill.
+People did inhabit the front part of the cave and did so over a period of thousands of years.